 Going forward, our plan options include A, B, D, G, (including a high deductible version), K, L, M, and N. As a result, Medicare Plan G is now the plan that offers the most coverage.

 Why Did Congress Make This Change?

 Every ten years or so Congress passes new laws that “modernize” Medicare.
-Back in 2003, they passed the law that gave us Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... and Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... for prescriptions.
+Back in 2003, they passed the law that gave us Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). and Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... for prescriptions.
 Before that, in 1990, they passed a law that standardized Medicare supplements into the letter plans we have now.
 Then in 2010, they passed another law that eliminated Medigap plans E, H, I, and J.